MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 ### Troubleshoot issues with mounting a GPU

-If you've passed a GPU into a VM but Remote Desktop Services or an application isn't recognizing the GPU, check for the following common issues:
+If you've passed a GPU into a VM but Remote Desktop Services or an application isn't recognizing the GPU, check for the following common issues.

 - Make sure you've installed the most recent version of the GPU vendor's supported driver, and that the driver isn't reporting errors.
 You can do so by checking the device state in Device Manager.
 - Make sure your device has enough MMIO space allocated within the VM.
 For more information, see [MMIO Space](../plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md#mmio-space).